jwalton/xmppvoicemail/README.md

 ==============

-This project was originally authored by Mick Thompson (dthompson@gmail.com), although this version has been rather heavily modified by Jason Walton.
+This project was originally authored by Mick Thompson (dthompson@gmail.com), although this version has been rather heavily modified by Jason Walton (dev@lucid.thedreaming.org).

 This project will allow you to receive voice mail and send and receive SMS messages via an XMPP service, such as Google Chat.